rashmiv99/New-York-Motor-Vehicles-Collisions/README.md

-# Data Science Web App - Motor Vehicles Collisions in New York City
+# Motor Vehicles Collisions in New York City